mycoboco/beluga/INSTALL.md

 In the linking phase, a set of
-[start-up code](https://en.wikipedia.org/wiki/Crt0) and supporting libraries are linked to build an executable, which explains why there are many options given to `ld`.
+[start-up code](https://en.wikipedia.org/wiki/Crt0) and supporting libraries are linked to build an executable, which explains why there are many options to `ld`.
 The last one, `xfloat.o` is a support object file for compiler-provided `float.h`.

-Search paths for system headers, necessary start-up files and paths to system libraries can be inspected by running an existing compiler (for example, `gcc`) with an option to display programs invoked as in:
+Search paths for system headers, necessary start-up files and paths to system libraries can be inspected by running an existing compiler (for example, `gcc`) with an option to display program invocations as in:

     gcc -v hello.c